Central Golden Bicycle & Pedestrian Safety Projects

 The main purpose of this open house was for city staff to hear public feedback on the proposed design.
 Public feedback will be incorporated as the project moves through the design process.
 The City is currently working on developing the design plans for this project and is in the process of pursuing construction funding.

-• Open House #2 - December 2024: Discuss how feedback was incorporated from the first open house in the revised design.
+We will discuss how feedback was incorporated from the first open house in the revised design.

 Accessibility Support